Biomedical Engineering & Biotechnology Doctoral Program

 Rigorous treatment of topics in advanced cell and molecular biology, illustrating applied research through examples and presenting biochemistry concepts at the cell/molecular level.

-Approved UML course: 81.666 Special Topics: Molecular and Cellular Biology (3 credits)
+Approved UMass Lowell course: 81.666 Special Topics: Molecular and Cellular Biology (3 credits)

 Specialization Course Requirements